 I love teaching physics because I have always been a scientist at heart, from making trebuchets in the attic, to forcing a thermometer into boiling water to see if it passes 100 degrees centigrade before evaporating, in order to confirm the laws of the physical states of matter.
 I love spreading my love of physics to others, because it makes me happy when I can have elaborate conversations about simple machines with random individuals.
 In order to have those conversations, I must first break physics down to a level in which others can easily grasp its concepts.
 I do this by applying concept decomposition, which is explaining the theory behind all of the abstract formulas and laws that riddle classical physics.
 Let's stop letting physics surprise us, and let's surprise it when you ace your electrostatics test, and 'Flummox Physics'.

-~ I am a Millennium Academy graduate who breaks down all of the complexities that are found throughout math and science.
+~ I am an Ivy Tech student who breaks down all of the complexities that are found throughout math and science.
 I have also taught many middle-school children math and science overseas and participated in several volunteer mentoring programs throughout my community.
 I personally love geometry, because it is one of the easiest, but yet most challenging to students.
 I am patient and understanding, because I have worked with a diversity of people over the span of 16 countries throughout the world, as well as contributing to an 'A' that my doctoral student earned in her statistics assignment.
 I am majoring in mechanical engineering, so naturally, I maintain an exemplary study ethic that inspires my students to achieve more.
 All in all, I bring results.
-I know how to relate to my ...
+I know how to relate to my students, ...

 I've been teaching physics for almost three years now at the high school level in Chicago!
 I love it.
 For my college degree, I focused a lot on computational physics.
 As much as my classroom is packed with juniors and seniors for AP Physics, I thrive in a more intimate environment.